Elections, Hope, and FreedomOf the Quorum of the Twelve Apostles September 13, 2016 • Devotional

-We must concentrate on what we have in common with our neighbors and fellow citizens.
 We must strive for mutual understanding and treat all with goodwill.
 We must exercise patience.
 We should all speak out for religion and the importance of religious freedom.
 We must, above all, trust in God and His promises.

 I am pleased for the opportunity to speak at this BYU devotional.
 The first BYU devotional I addressed was exactly forty-five years ago, in 1971.
 That audience included my oldest daughter, just enrolling as a freshman here.
 Many years later I spoke at this devotional assembly to an audience that included several of my grandchildren.
 Today this audience includes our oldest great-granddaughter, a sophomore here.
 Time goes on.